-Our organizations represent a broad constituency of taxpayers, fiscal conservatives, industry leaders, and faith-based advocates.
-We urge you to oppose efforts to repeal the Methane Emissions Reduction Program (MERP) and delay implementation of the Waste Emissions Charge (WEC) in the forthcoming budget reconciliation package.
+On behalf of our organizations' broad constituencies of American taxpayers, industry leaders, and faith-based advocates, we urge you to oppose efforts to repeal the Methane Emissions Reduction Program (MERP) and delay implementation of the Waste Emissions Charge (WEC) in the budget reconciliation package.
 The country must curtail needlessly wasted natural gas.
 The MERP is a fiscally responsible measure to curb methane waste-a practice that costs taxpayers millions in lost revenue, keeps a valuable energy resource from reaching consumers, and threatens the health of our communities.

-While the current draft text extends the WEC through 2035, it simultaneously delays its start date by a full decade-pushing the first year of covered emissions from 2024 to 2034 and effectively gutting the program's impact for the next ten years.
-This delayed implementation of the fee until 2034 would eliminate \$7.2 billion in projected revenue and allow egregious waste to continue for another decade.
+The House bill delays the start date of the Waste Emissions Charge by a full decade-pushing the first year of covered emissions from 2024 to 2034 and effectively gutting the program's impact for the next ten years.
+This delayed implementation of the fee until2034 would eliminate \$7.2 billion in projected revenue and allow egregious waste to continue for another decade.

 Excessive methane waste should be assessed a fee to ensure taxpayers are compensated for the loss of a valuable American resource.
 Federal taxpayers have already provided generous financial incentives to industry to reduce methane waste, with much of the \$1.55 billion in MERP grant funding already out the door.
-These incentives were aimed at helping industry accelerate waste reduction in preparation for the fee - a goal that would be undermined by delaying its effect.
+These incentives are helping industry accelerate waste reduction in preparation for the fee - a goal that would be undermined by delaying its effect.